Please ensure Javascript is enabled for purposes of website accessibility

 Before you learn how to invest, there are a few basics to understand—first and foremost, what a stock is.
 A stock is an equity investment that represents part ownership in a company.
 When you invest in a stock, you own a share (or shares) of that company.

 The most common way to buy a stock is through a brokerage firm.
 Thanks to the internet, using a brokerage firm to invest is easier—and more affordable—than ever.
-There are a variety of popular online discount brokerage firms—TD Ameritrade, E*Trade, Fidelity, Charles Schwab—and none of them charge more than $10 every time you make a trade.
+There are a variety of popular online discount brokerage firms, and most offer trading with no commission.

 Now, if you’re just getting started, you can choose to invest in just one or two stocks; that’s all some people can afford, and that’s fine.
 But for those who can afford it, an ideal portfolio consists of about 10-20 stocks from a variety of industries (technology, banks, housing, retail, energy, etc.).
-It also makes sense to invest in different types of stocks—growth stocks, value stocks, dividend-paying stocks, emerging markets stocks.
+It also makes sense to invest in different types of stocks—growth stocks, value stocks, dividend-paying stocks, international stocks, etc.

 However you spread out your investments, the goal is to put together a portfolio that’s diversified enough that you aren’t overly susceptible to a collapse in any one industry.
 For instance, if you have all housing stocks and the real estate market suddenly collapses like it did during the subprime mortgage crisis … you could lose all the money you’ve invested very quickly.